Get more information about Southern West Virginia Community and Technical College by clicking links below:

 Students interested in enrolling at Southern may begin the process by obtaining an admissions application.
 Students should complete and submit the application along with all relevant transcripts, immunization records, and test scores.
 The school utilizes an open enrollment policy, and offers spaces in programs on a first come first serve basis.
 Scholarships, grants loans, and work study programs are available to students in need of financial aid.
 Students interested in receiving financial aid should complete the Free Application for Federal Student Aid (FAFSA) in order to determine eligibility and awards.

 Estimated Costs & Financial Aid

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $900.
+To calculate a more personalized cost visit the net price calculator.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - State Residents: $3,000-$3,700